XK-Frost01/Hibiscus-Sense-with-FAVORIOT/ARDUINO HTTPS/01-ESP32_HTTPS_POST/README.md

-# HTTPS POST with HIBISCUS SENSE
+# HTTPS 'POST' method
-This project demonstrates how to send sensor data from a Hibiscus Sense (ESP32-based board) to the Favoriot IoT platform using HTTP POST requests.
-The Hibiscus Sense comes with built-in environmental sensors, making it ideal for IoT data logging.
+This project demonstrates how sensor data from the Hibiscus Sense board is transmitted to Favoriot’s data stream using the HTTPS POST method.
+Key prerequisites for using Favoriot:

+1. JSON Format: All data must adhere to Favoriot’s specified JSON structure.
+2. POST Method Format: Follows Favoriot’s API documentation (link to be inserted) for payload formatting.
+3. HTTPS Security: Communication is encrypted (TLS/SSL), with certificates managed by Favoriot.